VlahovicN/terraform-project-1/README.md

 - Configures Security Groups for SSH and HTTP access
 - Deploys an RDS MySQL instance in private subnets with subnet group and SG isolation
 - Adds CloudWatch Alarms with SNS notifications for CPU monitoring and auto-scaling triggers
-- Added EBS volume for private instance and EFS for
+- Adds EBS volume for private instance and EFS for

 ## Why I made it